satindra-r/MVC/README.md

 # MVC

-run `./setup.sh` to set up DB with migrations and `docker compose up` to start the server
+run `docker compose up` to start the server

 run `./test.sh` to run testbench